robotdestroy/TwitchStreamingGuide/OnTheSubjectOfVoiceQuality.md

 >Tip: If you've attached the boom to your desk and now you're picking up every click and tap in your mic, you could drop the coin on a [shock mount](http://a.co/hpDTGnC), OR you could just shove some cardboard or other sound padding in between the clamp and your desk.

 I was pretty content when I got to this point, and rode this setup out for quite a while.
 However, I never stopped looking for the next way to improve my sound.
 And recently, I made a breakthrough.
-One that I think has gotten me significantly further than half walk.
-Like, maybe almost _all_ the way.
+One that I think has gotten me significantly further than half way to the god sound.
+Like, maybe _almost all_ the way.
 Without buying any new hardware.

 ### That Next Level Sh*t